hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

 6. **Handling `...` in Code**:
    - Leave `...` as placeholders in the code unchanged.
    - Do not document lines with `...`.
+   - Always insert an ellipsis (...) between logger and return for breakpoints during debugging.

 7. **Response Structure**:
    Each response must include the following sections: